 For better mental health, try to replace sugar-filled snacks and meals with fresh, whole foods.

 15. Maintain an Exercise Routine

-Along with a healthy, balanced diet, frequent exercise can boost your emotional state.
+Along with a healthy, balanced diet, frequent exercise can improve your mood

 Working out relieves stress and tension while releasing beneficial endorphins.
 You may experience greater clarity, helping you to better recognize your emotions.